prividentity/cryptonets-ios-sdk/README.md

 1) `imageFormat` - `"rgba"`: the SDK expects the RGBA image format.
 2) `skipAntispoof` - `true`: anti-spoof is not enabled by default.
+3) `blurThreshold` - `15.0`: the threshold for marking input mugshot face as blurry.
+Smaller values are less restrictive, and `0.0` means no blurriness check.

 **Returns:**